hacspec/hax/examples/proverif-psk/Readme.md

-We have provided a handwritten file `./proofs/proverif/extraction/analysis.pv`, which models the protocol using the extracted functions in `lib.pvl` and uses ProVerif to verify that initiator and receiver can both complete the protocol.
+We have provided a handwritten file `./proofs/proverif/extraction/analysis.pv`, which models the protocol using the extracted functions in `lib.pvl` and uses ProVerif to verify

+- that initiator and receiver can both complete the protocol, as well as
+- confidentiality of the pre-shared key and the protocol payload

 To let ProVerif perform the analysis, from the crate root, run: